juanpabloduqueo/juanpabloduqueo/README.md

 ### Hello! 👋

 - 🔭 I’m currently working on my own projects
-- 🌱 I’m currently studying a BS Computer Science at Oregon State University
+- 🌱 I’m currently studying a BS in Computer Science at Oregon State University
 - 👯 I’m looking to collaborate on machine learning projects that deal with computer vision or investments
 - 🤔 I’m looking for help with machine learning and developing good quality software
 - 💬 Ask me about investments, business strategy, music/guitar, science, tech.